dbt-labs/docs.getdbt.com/website/docs/docs/contributing/oss-expectations.md

 ### Best practices for issues

 - Issues are **not** for support / troubleshooting / debugging help.
-Please open a discussion instead (so other future users can search for it), or post in the dbt Slack Community for help understanding the problem you’re running into.
+Please [open a discussion on docs.getdbt.com](https://github.com/dbt-labs/docs.getdbt.com/discussions/new), so other future users can find and read proposed solutions.
+If you need help formulating your question, you can post in the `#advice-dbt-for-beginners` channel in the [dbt Community Slack](https://www.getdbt.com/community/).
 - Always search existing issues first, to see if someone else had the same idea / found the same bug you did.
 - Many repositories offer templates for creating issues, such as when reporting a bug or requesting a new feature.
 If available, please select the relevant template and fill it out to the best of your ability.
 This will help other people understand your issue and respond.